 The estimated annual incidence of myocardial infarction (MI) in the United States is 550,000 new and 200,000 recurrent.
 In 2013, 116,793 persons in the United States suffered a fatal MI with 57% occurring in men and 43% in women.
 The average age of incidence of a first MI is 65.1 for men and 72 for women.
 Approximately 38% of patients who present to the hospital with acute coronary syndrome have an ST-elevation myocardial infarction.

 For a thrombotic coronary event to cause ST-segment elevation on a surface ECG, there needs to be a complete and persistent occlusion of blood flow.
 Coronary artery occlusion in animal models shows a "wave-front" of myocardial injury that spreads from the sub-endocardial myocardium to the sub-epicardial myocardium resulting in a transmural infarction that appears as an ST elevation on surface ECG.
-Myocardial damage begins to occur as soon as the blood flow is interrupted which makes timely management a necessity.
+Myocardial damage occurs as soon as the blood flow is interrupted which makes timely management a necessity.